raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 connection with a TCP RST (or equivalent for other protocols).

 KEEPALIVE INTERVAL:
-: the keepalive interval for the current DSO Session, specified as a 32-bit word in network (big endian) order in units of milliseconds.
+: the keepalive interval for the current DSO Session, specified as a 32-bit unsigned integer in network (big endian) byte order in units of milliseconds.
 This is the interval at which a client MUST generate keepalive traffic to maintain connection state.
 The keepalive interval MUST NOT be less than ten seconds.